applandinc/appmap-maven-plugin/README.md

 ```

 ## Troubleshooting

+**After I add the appmap plugin config in the POM my project won't build**
+  It's likely the configuration file is not present or is not redable, try
+  using the validate-config file goal of the maven plugin to check whether
+  you have a configuration problem or not, run:
+  `mvn com.appland:appmap-maven-plugin:validate-config`

 **I have no `target/appmap` directory**
   It's likely that the agent is not running.
 Double check the `prepare-agent`